RossLab/Reproductive_Morph_Specialisation/Gene_Expression_Divergence/03_featureCounts.md

 done
 ```

 The `--countReadPairs -M --fraction` tag allows multimapping reads to be count, with the count distributed evenly between all sites that the read maps to.
-This produces a file with read counts, summarised at the gene level for each gene.
+This produces a txt file with read counts, summarised at the gene level for each gene.
+This txt file can then be taken into R for differential gene expression analysis.